 For the crosses (optional):

-Mix the flour and water in a small bowl to form a thick paste for the crosses.
-Transfer the paste to a piping or plastic bag with a small corner snipped off.
+Mix flour and water in a small bowl to form a thick paste.
+Transfer the paste to a piping bag or plastic bag with a small corner snipped off.

-Pipe a cross shape onto the top of each bun.
+Pipe a cross onto the top of each bun.

 Baking: